-The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth and immaturity, Vietnam service, and post service conduct.
-However, the Board concluded these factors were not sufficient to warrant a change in the characterization of your service because of your repetitive misconduct, and since your conduct average was insufficiently high to warrant a fully honorable characterization of service.
+The Board, in its review of your entire record and application, carefully weighed all potentially mitigating factors, such as your youth and immaturity and your contention that you were told that you would receive an honorable discharge.
+The Board also considered your contention that you served your country well and would now like to receive benefits for your service.
+However, the Board concluded these factors and contentions were not sufficient to warrant a change in the characterization of your service because of your misconduct, and since your conduct average was insufficiently high to warrant a fully honorable characterization of service.
 Given all the circumstances of your case, the Board concluded your discharge was proper and no change is warranted.
 Accordingly, your application has been denied.